Save to My DOJO

 This is a neat feature that I have not had the opportunity to use much of yet, at least in my home lab.
 For starters, your hardware has to support this feature, but the idea is that the hypervisor can be restarted without going through the physical hardware reboot process.
 There is currently only a limited number of servers that are supported but the number will be increased in the future, so we get to look forward to more of this at least.
 This feature works not only for reboots but also for upgrades.
 The system creates a second ESXi memory image and when the host is rebooted it doesn’t perform a full reboot but it switches over to the latest instead.
 This is a pretty cool new feature!

-You can find additional information about the vSphere 6.7 release on the launch website.
+You can find additional information about the vSphere 6.7 release on VMware’s website.